1shaked/year_3/BI/README.md

 The repository is organized into the following directories and files:

 - **ETL/**: Contains scripts for data processing and graph generation.
-  - *data_processing.py*: Processes raw data into a structured format.
+  - *df_full.py*: Creates visual representations of the data, and do all the process on the data.
-  - *graph_generation.py*: Creates visual representations of the data.
+  - *preprocess.py*: Processes raw data into a structured format minimized only the needed operation.

-- **server.py**: Hosts the dashboard server for data visualization.
+- **dash_app.py**: Hosts the dashboard server for data visualization.

 - **graphs/**: Stores all generated graphs for analysis.